adelebnt/Data-Tech-Innovation-Course/README.md

 ## How to create your own website ?
 Here are some tips to create your own website using GitHub :
-- Find the steps to follow and some tips to create your own website : [](url)
+- Find the [steps to follow and some tips](https://adelebnt.github.io/Create-a-website-on-GitHub/) to create your own website
 - Use [GitHub](https://github.com/)

 ### Contact the professor